KamranAzeem/docker-to-kubernetes/Migration-Part-1.md

 This article will show all the steps performed on an actual production setup, running applications on docker-compose.
 So this is a real deal!

+## Prerequisites:
+The following need to be installed and setup correctly on your computer, before we continue.
+* gcloud
+* kubectl

 ## Existing setup:
 I am helping a friend of mine to manage his current setup on AWS, who wants to move to Kubernetes.
 The setup consists of three servers: